Black players in ice hockey

 The history of black players in North American ice hockey has roots dating back to the late 19th century.
 The first black ice hockey star was Herb Carnegie during the Great Depression.
-Willie O'Ree broke the NHL's black color barrier with the Boston Bruins in 1958.
+Willie O'Ree broke the NHL's color barrier with the Boston Bruins in 1958.

-Coloured Hockey League
+Colored Hockey League

-The Coloured Hockey League of the Maritimes began in 1895, as an initiative of black Baptist churches in Nova Scotia.
+The Colored Hockey League of the Maritimes began in 1895, as an initiative of black Baptist churches in Nova Scotia.
 The aim was to increase and retain male membership.
 The league consisted of teams from Halifax, Africville, Hammond's Plains, Dartmouth, Truro, Amherst, and Charlottetown, P.E.I.
 All games were on an invitational basis with the trophy still residing in a private home in Halifax, Nova Scotia.
 Historically, they were the first league to allow the goaltender to drop to the ice to stop the puck.